tessercat/daoistic-book/daodejing/55/english.md

 A beating heart,
 that's power.

-When they grow up
+When we grow up,
-they get old.
+we get old

-They call that
-Budao, not Dao.

-Budao is temporary.
+and they call us obsolete,
+obsolete and fading fast.